Ana Fernández / SEO

 Voice search is mobile-first.
 Google prioritizes content that:

-• Load fast (Core Web Vitals)
+• Loads fast (Core Web Vitals)

-• They have no pop-ups or visual friction
+• Has no pop-ups or visual friction

-• They are easily readable on small screens
+• Is easily readable on small screens

 How to measure your visibility in voice searches

-• Monitor featured snippets: if you win them, it is very likely that you will be chosen for voice
+• Monitor featured snippets: if you win them, it is very likely you will be chosen for voice

-• Evaluate branded search with associated questions:
+• Evaluate branded search with associated questions: E.g.: “What is [your brand]?”, “How does [your product] work?”

 👉 You can also use tools like SEMrush or Ahrefs to see which keywords trigger snippets and work on them.

-• You offer products or services that require definition and quick comparison
+• You offer products or services that require quick definition and comparison

-• You compete in categories where the user is directly looking for a recommendation or short answer
+• You compete in categories where the user is looking directly for a recommendation or short answer